kmacdonald06/language-translator/language-support.md

 # Language support

 ## Translation models
-{{site.data.keyword.languagetranslatorshort}} can translate text from the following languages.
+{{site.data.keyword.languagetranslatorshort}} can translate text for the following languages.
-Click a language to jump to a list of translation models that translate text from that language.
+Click a language in the list below to view a list of compatible translation models.

 - [Arabic](#arabic)
 - [Chinese](#chinese)